-At Correct Capital Wealth Management, our Arnold, MO financial planners and retirement consultants help companies of all sizes offer 401(k) plans that fit what their business needs and what their employees want.
-We take the heavy financial lifting off your plate, so you can focus on growing your business while we focus on growing your and your employees' savings.
-Speak to a Correct Capital team member today at 314-930-401(k) or contact us online to learn more about setting up a 401(k) for your small business in Arnold, MO.
+At Correct Capital Wealth Management, our Arnold, MO financial planners and retirement consultants work with companies large and small to offer customized and effective 401(k) plans.
+We take the heavy financial lifting off your plate while you focus on making your business flourish.
+Call Correct Capital today at 314-930-401(k) or contact us online to get started with creating a 401(k) for your small business in Arnold, MO.

-Should I Establish a 401(k) For My Arnold, MO Small Business?
+Do I Need a 401(k) For My Arnold, MO Small Business?

-Establishing and maintaining a 401(k) for a small business in Arnold, MO can do wonders for you, your workers, and your business's bottom line:
+Establishing and operating a 401(k) for a small business in Arnold, MO has numerous benefits, for employers, your workers, and your business goals alike:

-- Attract and keep great employees — Offering a 401(k) plan can be an essential asset for recruiting and keeping skilled talent, especially in a competitive Arnold, MO job market.
-Some employees will even quit their job over a 401(k), and offering one can help your business stand out, especially if they are offered to people beyond the highest ranking employees.
+- Attract and keep great talent — Offering a 401(k) plan is a valuable asset for attracting and keeping accomplished employees, particularly if many Arnold, MO companies are hiring for the same job.
+Employees see a 401(k) as a valuable benefit, and offering one can help your business stand out, especially if they are offered to people beyond the highest earners.

-- Tax benefits — Both businesses and employees can reduce how much they owe in taxes with a 401(k) plan.
-Matching contributions from employers are tax deductible to the extent that the contributions do not surpass the annual corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
-The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
-Employee contributions reduce their taxable income and their contributions grow tax free.
+- Tax benefits — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
+Matching contributions employers make are tax deductible up to the annual corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
+There are also several tax credits for first-time 401(k) plans and offering automatic enrollment.
+Employees enjoy tax-deferred contributions and potentially reduce their taxable income.

-- Increased employee retirement savings — A 401(k) plan allows employees to feel better about how they'll live in retirement.
-Greater financial security ultimately leads to a more productive workforce.
+- Increased employee retirement savings — A 401(k) plan allows employees to feel more confident about how they'll live in retirement.
+Greater financial security eventually leads to more productivity.

-- Reduced liability — Employers owe a fiduciary duty to their employees when they provide retirement plans, which involves a wide range of investment comprehension and obligations.
-If you partner with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), the majority of that fiduciary duty will be placed on them.
+- Decreased liability — Employers assume a fiduciary duty to their employees when they offer 401(k) plans, which involves a a deep level of investment knowledge and responsibilities.
+If you partner with an ERISA 3(38) Fiduciary provider to set up and operate your small business's 401(k), the bulk of that fiduciary duty will be passed onto them.

-- Simple administration — When you parter with a 3(16) administrator to set up your small business 401(k) plan, they'll manage the vast majority of employee education, compliance, and administrative duties on your behalf, so you can benefit from the rewards of offering a plan without much nuisance.
-Moreover, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee moves to a new company, they can easily rollover their 401(k) to an IRA or new 401(k) without you having to do much work.
+- Simple administration — When you parter with a 3(16) administrator to set up your small business 401(k) plan, they'll manage the vast majority of employee education, compliance, and administrative tasks for you, so you can enjoy the rewards of offering a plan without putting in too much work yourself.
+Additionally, advisors can help integrate contributions with your payroll system for further simplicity.
+If an employee moves to a new company, they can easily perform a 401(k) rollover to a new retirement account without you having to do much work.

 Small businesses, depending on what type of company they are, can have anywhere from one to 1,500 employees.
-401(k) plans are available to all businesses, regardless of how many employees they have:
+401(k) plans are available to all businesses, regardless of size:

-Arnold, MO employers with multiple employees have a few different things to think about when setting up their 401(k) plan:
+Arnold, MO employers with multiple employees have a few different considerations to make when setting up their 401(k) plan:

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, as long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has had the account for five years and is 59-½ years old when the withdrawal is made.
 Roth 401(k)s are becoming more popular as they allow plan participants to diversify their tax exposure in retirement.

-- Safe Harbor Provision — If you opt for this provision, as a business owner you would be required to make fully vested contributions to your employees' plans.
+- Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as a business owner you would be required to make fully vested contributions to your employees' accounts.
 There are four ways in which an employer can contribute:

 - In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to contribute to the plan.